tpinotti/ybyra/README.md

 ## Other useful files

-The `trees/` directory includes complete tree structures for the three topologies, along with SNP lists and their node placements.
+The `trees/` directory in the main code directory includes complete tree structures for the three topologies, along with SNP lists and their node placements.

 SNPs excluded from analysis (non-unique or outside the 10 Mb region) are listed in `trees/*/hg38/discarded/`.